willhowes/makers_portfolio_and_notes/week_8_9.md

 * The ```resources``` method makes the resource (or object) CRUD.

-### Careers workshop
+### Careers workshop (week 8)
 * Process about persuading an employer to give you an interview more important than your CV.
 - LinkedIn, twitter, events, etc. Find a company you want to work for...
 - Still have to have a CV though...
 * If there's a company you really want to work for then let careers team know.

 ### Week 8 Retro
-* Do a process workshop, record it and send to coach.
+* Do a process workshop, record it and send to a coach.
-* Can set 'pessimistic' 'moderate' and 'optimistic' time estimations.
 * Group work:
+- Can set 'pessimistic' 'moderate' and 'optimistic' time estimations.
 - Designated leader each day
 - Feedback sessions? (if all happy for this)